js-factory/hoc/README.md

 // ExampleComponent.js

 import { withPreact as component } from '@js-factory/hoc';
-import afterRender from './hooks/afterRender';
+import componentDidMount from './hooks/afterRender';
-import afterUpdate from './hooks/afterUpdate';
+import componentShouldUpdate from './hooks/afterUpdate';
-import beforeRender from './hooks/beforeRender';
+import componentWillMount from './hooks/beforeRender';
-import beforeUpdate from './hooks/beforeUpdate';
+import componentWillUpdate from './hooks/beforeUpdate';
-import beforeUnmount from './hooks/beforeUnmount';
+import componentWillUnmount from './hooks/beforeUnmount';
 import onClickHanlder from './handlers/onClickHanlder';
 import onScrollHanlder from './handlers/onScrollHanlder';
 import ExampleComponentTmpl from './templates/ExampleComponentTmpl';